Other Libraries

 - MuchAdo has more explicit syntax for expanding collection parameters for

-doesn't work with all databases, isn't necessarily what the caller would want, and doesn't always play well with table indexes. - MuchAdo supports optimizations like prepared commands and opt-in caching.
+INclauses.
+MuchAdo throws an exception when an empty collection is used, since the desired behavior in that scenario is not clear, and Dapper's strategy of using(SELECT @p WHERE 1 = 0)doesn't work with all databases, isn't necessarily what the caller would want, and doesn't always play well with table indexes. - MuchAdo supports optimizations like prepared commands and opt-in caching.